 Pub vs Club

-Pub or commonly known as bar is a place where they legally sell alcoholic drinks like wine, cocktails, beer and other liquor for people within premises.
-Underage citizens can’t go to these places.
-The pubs provide their patrons with not so comfortable seats near the tables or around the premise.
-Many bars have various entertainments as well.
-Some have strippers, live band and some stand-up comedians.
-Restrictions include the location to where these establishments should be and to the alcohol kinds they can serve.
-Muslim countries either prohibit pubs or advising these establishment’s controllers to not let a Muslim citizen pass in.
-There are different types of pubs like gay bars, blues, cocktail lounge, wine bar and, the most informal of all pub, dive bar.
+A pub, commonly known as a bar is a place where alcoholic drinks such as wines, cocktails, beer and other types of beer are sold legally to people within the premises.
+One has to be of a certain age in order to enter a pub as underage citizens are prohibited from entering such places.
+The pubs provide their customers seating and space to consume their drinks and to lounge about within the premises or outside.
+Many pubs feature various types of entertainment such as live music, stand-up comedians and even adult entertainment at certain points.
+Restrictions include the location where these establishments can be placed and to the kinds of alcohol they can serve.
+Muslim countries either prohibit pubs or advise the controllers of these establishments to not let a Muslim citizen enter.
+There are different types of pubs as well such as gay bars, blues, cocktail lounges, wine bars as well as dive bars.

-• School Clubs – these clubs usually fall under the realm of the curriculum.
+• School Clubs – these clubs usually fall under the category of the curriculum.

-• Professional Societies – these are clubs that give professional to opportunity to expound more their knowledge through educational meetings.
+• Professional Societies – these are clubs that give professionals the opportunity to expand their knowledge through educational meetings.

-• Social Clubs – these clubs are for people who love competition.
-Members are openly competing with each other in terms of sports, board and mind games.
-There are some social clubs that have the theme of “serving humanity” such as Rotary club, Lion’s club.
+• Social Clubs –Members of social clubs openly compete with each other in terms of sports, board and mind games.
+There are also certain social clubs that are formed with the aim of serving humanity such as Rotary club, Lion’s club.